- Anti-bullying Guidance

 Safeguarding in Education Audit

-Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014, the Non-Maintained Special Schools (England) Regulations 2015 and the Department for Education ‘Keeping Children Safe in Education’ statutory guidance published on 1/09/2020.
+Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014, the Non-Maintained Special Schools (England) Regulations 2015 and the Department for Education ‘Keeping Children Safe in Education’ statutory guidance 2022.
 Schools, academies and colleges in England must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.

-Child Protection and Confidential File Annual Audit for completion spring term 2021.
+NCC and NSCP Child Protection and Confidential File Audit Toolkit 2023

-Updated guidance issued to Derbyshire schools/colleagues 2020 - Children Protection Record Keeping (including transfer, storage & retention)
+Updated guidance issued to Derbyshire schools/colleges 2020 - Children Protection Record Keeping (including transfer, storage & retention):

 Please find Safeguarding Guidance Updates and associated documents